rockettheme/docs/Docs/joomla/platform/install_joomla_3x.md

 ---
 title: How to Install Joomla 3.x
+description: Your Guide to Installing a Joomla 3.x
 breadcrumb: /joomla:Joomla/!platform:Platform/!install_joomla_3x.md:How to install Joomla!
 3.x

 ---

-How to install Joomla!
-3.x
+How to Install
 -----

 Installing Joomla is a fairly straightforward process.
 There are several ways to do it, and all of them offer their own benefits depending on the individual needs of the user.
 The preferred method depends on a number of factors, including whether you are installing to a localhost or remote hosting environment.